-One-horned rhino tour in Nepal is one of the best wildlife activities for nature enthusiasts.
+One-Horned Rhino Tour in Nepal is one of the best wildlife activities for nature enthusiasts.
 Bardia and Chitwan National Parks are ideal locations for sighting varieties of wildlife including the one-horned rhino.
-Chitwan National Park is the place where you can unwind yourself and also grow closer to nature.
+Chitwan National Park is a place where you can unwind yourself and also grow closer to nature.
 In addition, the national park provides perfect access to encounter different species of flora and fauna.
 Because of this, around 200,000 tourists visit Chitwan every year.

-Encounter everything that you've read and watched on the internet, the tranquil beauty of Nepal and the warm hospitality of Nepalese.
-Flying through the beautiful mountains view and thickly wooded hills and plains, you will land on the capital of the country.
-At the airport, you will meet one of our team members who will escort you to the hotel in Thamel.
+Encounter everything that you've read and watched on the internet, the tranquil beauty of Nepal, and the warm hospitality of Nepalese.
+Flying through the beautiful mountain view and thickly wooded hills and plains, you will land in the capital of the country.
+At the airport, you will meet one of our team members who will escort you to the luxurious hotel in Thamel.

 Once checked in, you can walk around in Thamel, Kathmandu's tourist hub.
 Here you can also find restaurants with varieties of cuisine to dine.

 Fly (25 minutes) from Kathmandu to Bharatpur.
 Arrive at Megauli or Sauraha which is approx. 32 km from the main highway in Bharatpur.
 Upon arrival, a welcome drink is served and there will be a short briefing on the program and our facilities, and rooms will be assigned.